kljohnson4good/Blog/content/about.md

 My passion for **teamwork and coaching** came from being lucky enough to have had generous, talented and caring coaches in my athletic endeavers.
 In turn they have instilled in me a desire to pay that forward as a coach or mentor to others.
 During my time as a competitive athlete, I also struggled with the **mental health** side of the game, and understand how critical that part is to performing and achieving success.
 I've carried those lessons with me and aspire to lead a balanced life, working hard to (metaphorically) climb mountains, but also taking time to experience joy, restore energy levels and overall not take everything too seriously.

 I am a hard core **introvert** and my #1 strengh according to my [strength assessment](https://www.viacharacter.org/) is **Humility**.
-As an athlete I had to nearly be drug onto an awards podium and I hated pictures (good thing nobody had cell phones in those days!).
+As an athlete I pretty much had to be dragged onto an awards podium and I hated pictures (good thing nobody had cell phones in those days!).
 Even holding eye contact with other people can feel uncomfortable.
 Growing up, these traits can feel like weaknesses, but over time I am learning how to turn them into strengths.
 For example, I don't pretend to have all the answers, and I love learning and sharing the stage with others and seeing them rise above their own limiting beliefs.

 Because of those traits, I never planned on becoming a manager.
 But when the opportunity presented itself in 2019, I leaned into the culmination of my experiences to say yes.
 It was challenging but I poured my attention and focus into learning as much as possible.
 This cultivated a passion for helping others with **career development**, with a mission to create a rewarding and fulfilling work experience that is balanced with life's demands.